libera-qft/libera-qft.github.io/README.md

 (including draft pages and those dated in the future) and serve it on [`http://localhost:4848`](http://localhost:4848). `make pubserve` will do the same thing, but won't build draft and future pages.

+## Site development

+To keep the git history of the main site clean, site development is done on the `develop` branch which is periodically rebased and merged into `default`.